glaucidium (little owl) gnoma (dwarf, pygmy)

 Palmer Lake, Colorado — Pike-San Isabel National Forest — Ice Cave Creek Trail

-Nate Kauffman and I hiked up to the upper Palmer Lake Reservoir, then made the loop up over the ridge to the northern end of the Ice Cave Creek Trail.
+A friend and I hiked up to the upper Palmer Lake Reservoir, then made the loop up over the ridge to the northern end of the Ice Cave Creek Trail.
 We hiked that trail back toward the reservoirs.
-We were near the south end where it winds down to the reservoir trail when I saw a small bird fly across the trail and dive into a small spruce down the slope.
-I thought it was a woodpecker.
-I walked to the place where I could best see into the tree and scanned with my binoculars.
+We were near the south end where it winds down to the reservoir trail when I saw a small bird fly across the path and dive into a small spruce down the slope.
+From its direct flight and the way it headed for the center of the tree, I thought it was a woodpecker.
+I walked to the place where I could best see into the spruce and scanned with my binoculars.

 The owl didn’t do much.
 When it wasn’t staring back at us, it was swiveling its head from side to side.
 We saw it throw up a pellet at one point.
 For a minute or so, it fluffed up its feathers and then preened under a wing.